djones36/Sprint-Challenge--Hash-BC/README.md

 The runtime to access the array is O(1), O(n) to add or remove from the front.
 O(1) to add or remove from the back

 - What is the worse case scenario if you try to extend the storage size of a dynamic array?
+O(n)

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?